5 - Introduction to the transition plan

 R: Low-carbon trajectory

-R3: The organisation establishes or consolidates a bottom-up trajectory over 30 years, based on the reduction potential of actions and/or on its climate strategy (derived from pre-existing or complementary work).
-This trajectory justifies the achievement of short-term objectives (annual horizon), medium-term objectives (horizon 2030 or over about ten years) and long-term objectives (horizon 2050) consistent with the overall objective.
+R3: The organisation shall establish or consolidate an upward approach trajectory (so-called bottom-up) over 30 years, based on the reduction potential of actions and/or its climate strategy (stemming from pre-existing or complementary work).
+This trajectory justifies achievement of short-term objectives (annual horizon), medium-term (horizon 2030 or about ten years) and long-term (horizon 2050) consistent with the overall objective.

 S: Monitoring

-S3: Implementation, monitoring and performance indicators are mandatory and a monitoring system of dashboard type is used.
-Performance indicators of the Transition Plan (significant emissions) are embedded in the organisation's overall strategy and are monitored at least annually.
+S3: Implementation, monitoring and performance indicators are mandatory and a monitoring system dashboard-type tool is used.
+Performance indicators of the transition plan (the significant emissions) are embedded in the organisation’s overall strategy and are monitored at least annually.
 The results of the approach are reported periodically to management.

 Deliverables related to the Transition Plan

-The information and deliverables obtained at the end of step 5, and associated with the above requirements, are to be reported at the end of the approach:
+The information and deliverables obtained at the end of step 5, and associated with the above requirements, shall be reported at the end of the approach:

 Last updated